compadrejunior/logseq-template-button/README.md

    ![Load unpacked plugin](assets/plugins-screen.png)

-4. Select the dist folder inside your project folder.
+4. Select the root of your project folder.
+You will see the plugin in the list.

-5.